OpenBookStore/openbookstore/README.md

 and you can search books already in your stock with the keyboard (3 letters are necessary to trigger a search).

-Once you're ready, click a paymenth method button to validate the transaction.
+Once you're ready, click a payment method button to validate the transaction.

 ![](sell.png)